CSRG-Group/dcs-notes.github.io/_CS126/part6.md

 ### Linked structure

 In the linked structure implementation, each node is an object which stores its value, references to its child nodes (and sometimes a reference to its parent), as shown in the diagram below:

 ![binaryTreeLinkedStructure](./images/binaryTreeLinkedStructure.png)

-Image source: *Data Structures and Algorithms in Java*, Goodrich, Tamassia, Goldwasser
+Image source: *Data Structures and Algorithms in Java, Goodrich, Tamassia, Goldwasser*

 This has a linear space complexity irrespective of the balance of the tree, and has a lookup time of $$O(log_2n)$$ for lookup operations.